-Investing Cash Flows.
-Net cash flow from investing activities was \$12.1 million in 2016 compared to net cash flow used for investing activities of \$212.5 million in 2015.
-During 2016, we received \$355.3 million from the sale-leaseback financing transactions completed on the Creole Spirit and Oak Spirit in February and July 2016, respectively, and we received \$94.3 million in proceeds from the sales of the Bermuda Spirit and Hamilton Spirit in April 2016 and May 2016, respectively.
-Receipts from direct financing leases increased by \$7.8 million due to the timing of payments.
-We contributed \$120.9 million to our equity accounted joint ventures in 2016 compared to \$25.9 million in 2015, primarily to fund newbuilding installments in the Yamal LNG Joint Venture and project expenditures for the Bahrain LNG project.
-During 2016, we used \$345.8 million for capital expenditures, primarily for newbuilding installment payments and shipbuilding supervision costs for our LNG carrier newbuildings, compared to \$192.0 million in 2015.
-During 2016, we received a \$5.5 million repayment of a shareholder loan from the Exmar LPG Joint Venture during 2015.
+Net cash flow used for investing activities increased to \$343.2 million in 2016 compared to \$212.5 million in 2015.
+During 2016, we used \$345.8 million for capital expenditures, primarily for scheduled newbuilding installment payments and shipbuilding supervision costs for our LNG carrier newbuildings, compared to \$192.0 million in 2015.
+During 2016, we contributed \$120.9 million to our equity-accounted joint ventures in 2016 compared to \$25.9 million in 2015, primarily to fund newbuilding installments in the Yamal LNG Joint Venture and project expenditures for the Bahrain LNG project.
+During 2016, we received a \$5.5 million repayment of a shareholder loan from the Exmar LPG Joint Venture, compared to a \$23.7 million repayment of a shareholder loan from the Exmar LPG Joint Venture during 2015.
+These increases in cash flow used for investing activities in 2016 were partially offset by \$94.3 million in proceeds received from the sales of the Bermuda Spirit and Hamilton Spirit in April 2016 and May 2016, respectively, and an increase of \$7.8 million in receipts from direct financing leases due to the timing of payments.
 There was no change in the amount of the \$34.3 million relating to a performance bond placed in 2015 on the Bahrain LNG Joint Venture project.